canonical/lxd/doc/storage-backends.md

 When the filesystem on the source and target hosts differs or when there is no faster way,
 rsync is used to transfer the container content across.

+## I/O limits
+I/O limits in IOp/s or MB/s can be set on storage devices when attached to a container (see containers.md).

+Those are applied through the Linux "blkio" cgroup controller which makes it possible
+to restrict I/O at the disk level (but nothing finer grained than that).

+Because those apply to a whole physical disk rather than a partition or path, the following restrictions apply:
+ - Limits will not apply to filesystems that are backed by virtual devices (e.g. device mapper).
+ - If a fileystem is backed by multiple block devices, each device will get the same limit.
+ - If the container is passed two disk devices that are each backed by the same disk,
+   the limits of the two devices will be averaged.

+It's also worth noting that all I/O limits only apply to actual block device access,
+so you will need to consider the filesystem's own overhead when setting limits.
+This also means that access to cached data will not be affected by the limit.

 ## Notes
 ### Directory